Page updated July 30, 2020 at 8:45 a.m.

 Bagged Lunch Programs

-The Salvation Army offers bagged lunches daily for anyone in need of food support.
+Nutrien Food on the Move with the Salvation Army is distributing bagged lunches to children in need of food support.

 Lunches can be picked up from the Salvation Army Canteen Truck at the following locations and times: